logicalguess/stuff/README.md

 Installation notes
 ------------------
 * Install Java 8 Lambda edition (that's the functional part)
-* Add the following (with your correct path) to your .m2/settings.xml file for Maven to find Java 8:
+* Add the following (with your correct path) to your .m2/settings.xml file for Maven to find Java 8 (do "View Raw" for easy copy&paste):
 ```
 <settings>
   <profiles>